A Semi-Parametric Bayesian Generalized Least Squares Estimator: Semi-parametric Seemingly Unrelated Regression

 \subsection{DP-SUR Empirical Examples}

-Below we apply our \textsc{dp-sur} method to an economic model of the demand for factors of production with a generalized Leontief cost function (Diewert, 1971), an equation system with the number of equations as that of factors.\footnote{Note that the \textsc{sur} and \textsc{ols} estimators are exactly the same when all the equations in the system share the same explanatory variables.} To make our empirical demonstration as general as possible, we do not impose symmetry or homogeneity restrictions.
+In this section we apply our \textsc{dp-sur} estimator to the demand for factors of production with a generalized Leontief cost function (\hyperlink{Diewert, 1971}{Diewert, 1971}).
+The model is an equation system with as many equations as there are factors.
+We do not impose symmetry or homogeneity restrictions to make the model more general.

-The dataset, taken from Malikov et al. (2016), contains 2397 observations on 285 large U.S. banks between 2001 and 2010.
-The data includes quantities and prices of the inputs, i.e. labour, physical assets and borrowed funding, and the quantity of output, which is the loans made by a bank.
-Given the relatively large sample size, it is possible for us to explore the performance of the \textsc{dp-sur} with different sample sizes.
+The dataset we use are from \hyperlink{Malikov et al. 2016}{Malikov et al. (2016)}, which contains 799 observations on 285 large U.S. banks in 2002, 2004 and 2006.
+The data includes quantities and prices of the inputs including labour, physical assets and borrowed funding, and the quantity of output, which is the loans made by a bank.